Keyboard shortcuts

 this-week.mdLast 7 days of activity

-Manual (humans write, cerebro doesn’t touch)
+Manual: humans write, cerebro doesn’t modify

 FileContent